-Dr. Mike Cocke, Dr. Scott Sullivan and Dr. Sarah Guengerich are licensed veterinarians, treating all types of pets and animals.
+Dr. Mike Cocke, Dr. Scott Sullivan, Dr. Sarah Guengerich, and Dr. Courtney Balaun are licensed veterinarians, treating all types of pets and animals.

 Augusta Animal Clinic is a full service animal clinic that will take both emergency cases as well as less urgent medical, surgical, and dental issues.
 Beyond first rate pet care, we strive to make our clinic comfortable, inviting, and convenient.

 Augusta Animal Clinic

 Augusta, KS 67010

 Here are some current and important animal health issues: